Meet the Farm Residents

 At Blue Sky Homestead, every animal has a vital role to play, contributing to the farm life.
 From providing milk and wool to laying eggs or offering protection, each creature enriches our homestead in its own way.

 As we approach May 2025, we are excited for our first lambing- and calving season.
 Both Hazel and Blossom are experienced moms and we are thrilled to start this years milking season - already dreaming about all of the cheese- and butter making possibilities.
-The mystery surrounding the number of lambs Blossom will have adds to our anticipation.

 With so much on the horizon, this year promises to be quite eventful!